 Pictured: Members assisting at the evacuation centre at Xavier College.

-On Day 1 after the floods hit Lennox Head, Lions were asked to provide breakfast and lunch at several evacuation centres.
-It was a difficult task with food supplies low and eftpos out but with community help the club was able to meet the immediate needs.

-Our strategy was to focus on Lennox Head and the villages around our community.
+On Day 1 after the floods hit Lennox Head, Lions were asked to provide breakfast and lunch at several evacuations' centres.
+It was a difficult task with food supplies low and eftpos out but with community help we were able to meet the immediate needs.
+Our strategy was to focus on Lennox Head and the villages in our community.
 While Lennox didn't flood, evacuees were still housed at Camp Drewe, with relatives and friends in temporary accommodation.
-Members assisted communities with hands on help to clean and move, in addition to helping with community donations which were delivered wherever needed.
+Members have assisted communities with hands on help to clean and move.
+We have had community donations which were delivered wher needed.
 Two examples are the delivery of computers to Broadwater school and quilts to Coraki.
+Through community donations we have been able to deliver approx. \$60,000 in supplies and vouchers to flood affected individuals and communities in Broadwater, Wardell, Lennox Head, Woodburn, Coraki and Bungawalbin, Evans Head and places between.
+Lennox Head Lions will continue our support as long as the need is there and we have the means to meet those needs.
+So thank you for all the community support.
+Despite the flood relief efforts we still have our ongoing event commitments.
+Keep these dates in mind: The John Mitchell Charity Golf Day is on Sunday 28 August at Byron Bay Golf Course.
+The Town And Gown Art Show will be on the weekend of Friday 16 September - Sunday 18 September.